dpinela/Transcendence/SPOILERS.md

 Gives a small amount of passive geo every 5 seconds, scaling slightly with current geo.

+If Fragile/Unbreakable Greed is also equipped, the amount of geo given is increased by 33%.

 Found next to Millibelle in Fog Canyon.

 ## Greedsong